PelionIoT/ref-wem-firmware/README.md

 ## Specifying a network configuration

-The network configuration is hard-coded into the project configuration file ``mbed_app.json``.
+The network configuration is specified in the project configuration file ``mbed_app.json``.
 Open ``mbed_app.json`` and modify the following configuration values to suit the deployment environment:
 ```
     ...
     "wifi-ssid": {